openshift/route-monitor-operator/README.md

 2. change [Makefile](./Makefile) and [config/manager/manager.yaml](config/manager/manager.yaml) to point to the repo you wish to use
 3. build and deploy with `make docker-build && make docker-push`
 4. use `make deploy` to deploy your operator on a cluster you are logged into
-5. check logs with `kubectl logs -n openshift-logging deploy/route-monitor-operator-controller-manager -c manager`
+5. check logs with `oc logs -n openshift-logging deploy/route-monitor-operator-controller-manager -c manager`
-6. retrigger pull of pod with `kubectl delete -n openshift-monitoring -lapp=route-monitor-operator,component=operator`
+6. retrigger pull of pod with `oc delete -n openshift-monitoring -lapp=route-monitor-operator,component=operator`

 ## ToDo